UEA-envsoft/Otto-Mecanum/SOFTWARENOTES.md

 Otto will beep twice to indicate he has connected to wifi and is now awaiting a remote connection.
 On successful connection he will beep 3 times, indicating he his raring to go.

-If connection is lost he will beep twic, indicating that he is once again awaiting a remote connection.
+If connection is lost he will beep twice, indicating that he is once again awaiting a remote connection.

+If line follower or object avoidance modes are selected from the app, these can be exited by pressing the button on Otto's top panel